vaadin/framework/CONTRIBUTING.md

 The Vaadin repository can be cloned using `git clone https://github.com/vaadin/framework.git` or using your favorite Git tool.

 Remember to do `git checkout master` and `git pull` to make sure you are creating your commits on top of a recent enough version.

+https://robots.thoughtbot.com/keeping-a-github-fork-updated has instructions on how to keep your local fork up to date.

 ## Set up your development environment